Malaria Tablets

 - Wear clothes that cover your arms and legs, so you are less likely to get bitten

-If you believe you have been bitten, seek medical advice right away, even if you are taking malaria tablets.
+If you believe you’ve been bitten and develop any symptoms of malaria, seek medical advice right away, even if you’re taking malaria tablets.

 -